Heights of butterfly trees: Heights of butterfly trees

 To get a potential value of $C$, we next compute

-One way to ensure $b_{n+1} \le C a_{n+1}^2$ is if $C$ is chosen such that the upper bound has non-positive coefficients for each of the three terms using $a_n$, $\sqrt{2 b_n}$ and $\lambda^{2n}$, i.e., \fbox{I} through \fbox{III}, along with ensuring the term inside the square brackets \fbox{IV} is also non-positive.
-This will be our approach here.
-Future refinements can allow some positive values across the four terms as long as the overall sum remains non-positive.
+using also \eqref{eq:a^2}.
+One way to ensure that $b_{n+1} \le C a_{n+1}^2$ is to choose $C$ such that the upper bound has non-positive coefficients for each of the three terms involving $a_n$, $\sqrt{2 b_n}$, and $\lambda^{2n}$ (i.e., \fbox{I} through \fbox{III}) and that the term inside the square brackets \fbox{IV} is also non-positive.
+This will be the approach we take. {We will establish that $C \ge C^*$ is a sufficient condition to ensure that each of these four terms is non-positive.} Future refinements could allow some terms to be positive, as long as their overall sum remains non-positive.